 If you’re a road warrior, effectively managing your travel time from a health standpoint is extremely important.
 Most of the time on the road, you’re most likely eating a poor diet, or at least food you’re not accustomed to.
 And your diet isn’t the only lifestyle component shuffled around – any exercise habits are also compromised during extended business travel.
 Compounding the problem with inflexibility and reduced strength from work commitments just makes matters worse.
 If your company has an Occupational Health Program or Wellness Program, check to see if there are aids in place for frequent business travelers.

-If your employer doesn’t have an occupational wellness initiative and you’re interested in helping implement one, contact Urgent Care Extra today.
+If your employer doesn’t have an occupational wellness initiative and you’re interested in helping implement one, contact Banner Urgent Care today.
 We specialize in workplace injury prevention and can also offer a safe, sensible plan of action for returning to work after an injury.
 Our Occupational Health Program can help your company save time and money – give us a call!